.jpg)

 What facilities are available?

-Shamrock Quay is a taxi ride to downtown Southampton that, being a major city and commercial port, has excellent transport connections.
-Regular car ferries, or fast catamarans, ply their way to Cowes, Isle of Wight, and these are a short taxi ride away.
-Mainline trains are available to London Waterloo, 70 minutes, Poole, Weymouth, Portsmouth and Brighton.
-These are complemented by a wide variety of local and regional bus services.
-Southampton International Airport with internal and continental flights is a 20 minute taxi ride in free flowing traffic.
-M27 connecting to the M3 and A3 is a 20 minutes drive.
+Shamrock Quay is a taxi ride to downtown Southampton, which, as a major city and commercial port, offers excellent transport links.
+Regular car ferries or fast catamarans travel to Cowes, Isle of Wight, and these are a short taxi ride away.
+Mainline trains run to London Waterloo in approximately 70 minutes, as well as to Poole, Weymouth, Portsmouth, and Brighton.
+A wide variety of local and regional bus services complement these connections.
+Southampton International Airport, offering internal and continental flights, is a 20-minute taxi ride in free-flowing traffic.
+The M27, connecting to the M3 and A3, is a 20-minute drive.

 Any security concerns?